October 7, 2020

 Apache Tomcat —or, Tomcat for short — is a popular tool in enterprise infrastructure.
 And there are many ways in which Tomcat can shine as a Java application container.

-In this blog, we give an overview of Apache Tomcat, how it works, why it's used, and discuss some commercial and open source Tomcat alternatives.
+In this blog, we give an overview of Apache Tomcat, how it works, its history and versioning, why it's used, and discuss some commercial and open source Tomcat alternatives.

 What Is Tomcat?